agbeltran/jsonldschema/source/semDiff/semDiffIndex.rst

 ===============================================
-Code usage to compare set of JSON-Schemas
+How to compare a set of JSON-Schemas
 ===============================================